LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 ### Uploading your changes

 First, you need to start a topic branch.
-This 'branch' holds the changes you make to the files on your computer that you will ultimately send to the LineageOS's Gerrit instance for review.
+This branch holds the changes you make to the files on your computer that you will ultimately send to the LineageOS's Gerrit instance for review.
 Create your topic branch:

 ```
 repo start <branch name> <project path>